karl-gardner/droplet_detection/README.md

 Directions to Run Droplet Detection Models:

+1) First create a folder in your google drive account called droplet_detection (or whatever you would like)
-1) use this link: https://drive.google.com/drive/folders/1Oo68HSdU-jzcBAEr0yeRuzuSxoprEP_D?usp=sharing to access the shared google drive folder.
+2) use this link: https://drive.google.com/drive/folders/1Oo68HSdU-jzcBAEr0yeRuzuSxoprEP_D?usp=sharing to access the shared google drive folder

-2)
+3) At the top